kaisenlinux/manpages-dev/category/FTP/lFTP.md

        torrent [OPTS] torrent-files...

        Start BitTorrent process for the given torrent-files, which can be a local file, URL, magnet link or plain info_hash written in hex or base32.
-Local wild‐ cards are expanded.
+Local wildcards are  expanded.
 Existing files  are first validated unless --force-valid option is given.
 Missing pieces are downloaded.
-Files are stored in specified di‐ rectory  or  current  working directory by default.
+Files are stored in specified directory or current working directory by default.
 Seeding continues until ratio reaches torrent:stop-on-ratio setting or time of torrent:seed-max-time runs out.

        Options: